LoginRadius/engineering-blog-samples/NodeJs/FacebookAuthenticationPassport/README.md

-## Facebook login implementaion using passport and node JS.
+## Facebook login implementaion using passport and node JS

 This is a sample project to start with Facebook authentication using nodeJS.

 ### Prerequisites

-1. Install Node and NPM
+1. Install Node and NPM.
-2. Basic knowledge of HTML, JS
+2. Basic knowledge of HTML, JS.

 ### How to start

-1. Clone the repository
+1. Clone the repo.
-2. Go to the directory `FacebookAuthenticationPassport`
+2. Go to the directory `FacebookAuthenticationPassport`.

 ```
 cd FacebookAuthenticationPassport\
 ```
-3. Enter the follwoing command
+3. Enter the follwoing command:

 ```
 npm install